joao-ga/CRUD-USER/README.md

   make a user crud using Rest API concepts

   To run the application you must have:
   * An account on mongoDB clouf
   * Install node
+  *  Create a ptoject using 'npm init -y'
   * You have to run using this command 'npm i mongodb mongoose express dotenv'